-- (1) The Executive Director and Authority staff shall be guided in their actions by the Members and shall receive direct supervision as determined by the Members. - (2) The Executive Director shall - - (a) serve as Chief Administrative Officer of the Authority; - (b) facilitate discussion among Authority Members in an effort to find consensus; - (c) ensure the timely completion of the draft annual implementation work plan; - (d) prepare Authority annual operating budgets for Member review and approval; - (e) procure services, supplies and equipment when required to effect the work of the Authority; and - (f) perform such other duties as are set forth in this Charter or directed by the Chairperson. - (3) The Executive Director shall deliver a draft of each meeting agenda to the Members not less than ten working days prior to the meeting. - (4) The Executive Director shall record and distribute meeting minutes to all Members not more than ten working days following the meeting. - (5) The Executive Director of the Authority shall facilitate meetings of all committees either personally or by staff appointment.
+(1) The Executive Director and Authority staff shall be guided in their actions by the Members and shall receive direct supervision as determined by the Members.

+(2) The Executive Director shall -

+(a) serve as Chief Administrative Officer of the Authority;

+(b) facilitate discussion among Authority Members in an effort to find consensus;

+(c) ensure the timely completion of the Annual Work Plan for Member approval that includes an organizational chart with classifications and FTE allocations and annual budget including funding sources;

+(d) procure services, supplies and equipment when required to effect the work of the Authority; and

+(e) perform such other duties as are set forth in this Charter or directed by the Chairperson.

+(3) The Executive Director shall deliver a draft of each meeting agenda to the Members not less than ten working days prior to the meeting.

+(4) The Executive Director shall record and distribute meeting minutes to all Members not more than ten working days following the meeting.

+(5) The Executive Director of the Authority shall facilitate meetings of all committees either personally or by staff appointment.